Air Quality Partnership of Delaware

-If you are interested in receiving a notification of Air Quality Action Days, when the ozone or PM2.5 levels are expected to reach unhealthy levels, please click here: www.enviroflash.info.
+To signup to for notifications of Air Quality Action Days, when the ozone or PM2.5 levels are expected to reach unhealthy levels, please visit: www.enviroflash.info.

 On AIR QUALITY ACTION DAYS we urge you to limit your time outdoors during the afternoon, when ozone is typically at its highest levels.
 On these days, don’t fill up your gas tank until after sunset, don’t mow your lawn or use a BBQ grill and limit the use of your car – carpool, bring your lunch to work, ride transit, etc.